evanthebouncy/program-synthesis-minimal/_posts/2022-08-30-generation-with-llm.md

 ## making a synthesizer with fine-tuned llm

 We simply integrating the `llm_writer` into the synthesizer.
-As during training we have roughly 1 in 7.23 chance to recover the correct program (this being a lower bound), then a search budget of 20 is reasonable.
-As of today, inference from llm is still relatively slow compared to the tens of thousands of samples typically required for a SOTA program synthesizer, but I don't think this will be a problem few years down the road -- we just wait.
+As during training we have roughly 1 in 86 chance to recover the correct program (this being a lower bound), then a search budget of 20 is reasonable. <ins>As of today, inference from llm is still relatively slow compared to the tens of thousands of samples typically required for a SOTA program synthesizer</ins>, but I don't think this will be a problem few years down the road -- we just wait.

 {% highlight python %}
 def llm_writer(spec):